LandOfTheRair/landoftherair-old/README.md

 * `npm run seed:recipes` - this will populate the database with recipe data
 * `npm run task:macros`- this will generate the macro icon metadata.
 If you add new icons, please only take from [my repository](http://seiyria.com/gameicons-font/).

+## Authenticating Locally

+If you do not want to use Auth0 for some particular reason, you can bypass it by adding `?username=myusername` to the URL.
+This does not work in production mode.

 ## Making Yourself a GM

 If you want to do any debugging, you'll need to make yourself a GM.
 To do that, you'll want to set your account to be a GM.
 Open up a mongo shell or run this query through an external tool: